moigagoo/configs/docs/index.rst

     apidocs/index

-Parsing INI configs must be easy, as are INI files.
+Parsing INI configs must be easy, as are the INI files.

 **Configs** provides a simple API for getting data from INI config files.

-Loading data from a config is as easy as ``configs.load(my.conf)``.
+Loading data from a config is as easy as ``configs.load('my.conf')``.

 ``Configs`` work with both Python 2 and 3.